apache/mahout/website/developers/githubPRs.md

    push apache master

 (this will require credentials).

-Note on `master` branch: Minor patches, bug fixes, complete features, etc. may be merged to `master`.
-Features that are still under development should be pushed to a feature branch with reasonable name or better yet `mahout-xxxx` where `xxxx` is the JIRA number.

 Note on squashing: Since squash discards remote branch history, repeated PRs from the same remote branch are difficult for merging.
 The workflow implies that every new PR starts with a new rebased branch.
 This is more